All Episodes

 Happily so.

-I'm Michelle Obama and her hopeless feeling hopeless comes.
+Michelle Obama and her hopeless, feeling hopeless.

-A little bit more reaction to that I need to make than what I had on Friday.
+There's a little bit more reaction to that I need to make than what I had on Friday.

 I kind of lost my temper at the beginning of Friday's show.

-I they just dropped that soundbite of her in that interview at Oprah, and I I admit I lost it.
+They just dropped that soundbite to her in that interview with Oprah.

 I know, I even got mad during the apology.

-So this a couple of things I want to add to it, but I need to get back to the phones.
+So a couple of things I want to add to it, but I need to get back to the phones.

 I got a lot of sound bites here.

-Uh once again, I'm just feeling hemmed in.
+Once again, I'm just feeling hemmed in.

 So I just need to keep going here.